Developer funding: the importance of pre-sales

 Paid advertising is a great way to get your first traffic on your website.
 It is usually best used during the 6 first months of your marketing effort in China.

-However, paid ads are also great to test new target audiences on different platforms: search engine (Baidu, Sogou, Qihoo), media (blogs & online newspapers banner) but also apps (here I think of Toutiao for instance).
+However, paid ads are also great to test new target audiences on different platforms: chinese search engines (Baidu, Sogou, Qihoo), media (blogs & online newspapers banner) but also apps (here I think of Toutiao for instance).

 A strong SEO effort with an optimized website will play a major role in your Chinese success story, but it is not enough.
 Baidu is a great channel, it will not only rank your pages but also pages from platforms, Q&A, forums, social media, and media talking about you.
 And that is the goal.
 You want the 2 first pages of your keywords to show only results that refer to your company.